temisu/ancient/README.md

   * TDCS: LZ77-compressor
   * ZENO: LZW-compressor

+There is some support for archival decompressors: However, these are not built in at the moment but the code can be as a reference

+* Zip decompressor backend (decompressor only, no Zip file format reading yet)
+  * Shrink
+  * Reduce
+  * Implode
+  * Deflate
+  * Deflate64
+  * Bzip2
+* Lha/Lzh decompressor backend (decompressor only, no Lha file format reading yet)
+  * LH0: Null compressor
+  * LH1: LZRW-compressor with 4kB window
+  * LH2: LZRW-compressor with Dynamic Huffman Encoding (experimental)
+  * LH3: LZRW-compressor (experimental)
+  * LH4: LZRW-compressor with 4kB window
+  * LH5: LZRW-compressor with 8kB window
+  * LH6: LZRW-compressor with 32kB window
+  * LH7: LZRW-compressor with 64kB window
+  * LH8: LZRW-compressor with 64kB window (Joe Jared extension)
+  * LHX: LZRW-compressor with up to 512kB window (UnLHX extension)
+  * LZ4: Null compressor
+  * LZ5: LZ-compressor
+  * LZS: LZ-compressor
+  * PM0: Null compressor
+  * PM1: LZ-compressor
+  * PM2: LZ-compressor

 Special thanks go to Cholok for providing me references to many of the XPK-compressors.

 BZIP2 tables for randomization have been included, they have BZIP2-license.